ToshioCP/Gtk4-tutorial/sec8.md

 Now we have three source files, `tfetextview.c`, `tfe.c` and `tfe3.ui`.
 The `3` of `tfe3.ui` is like a version number.
-Managing version with filenames is one possible idea but it may make bothersome complicated problem.
+Managing version with filenames is one possible idea but it may make bothersome problem.
 You need to rewrite filename in each version and it affects to contents of sourcefiles that refer to filenames.
 So, we should take `3` away from the filename.